justin-aj/ai-firm-backend/README.md

 # AI Firm Backend - Intelligent RAG System

-An intelligent **Retrieval-Augmented Generation (RAG) system** that answers questions by searching the web, scraping relevant content, and using a local LLM (GPT-OSS-20B) to generate contextual answers.
+An intelligent **Retrieval-Augmented Generation (RAG) system** that answers questions by searching the web, scraping relevant content, and using a local LLM (vLLM) to generate contextual answers.
 Features **smart topic-based caching** to avoid redundant scraping.

 ## 🎯 Project Idea